mr-Mojo/NICER/README.md

 `pip install opencv-python` \
 `pip install -r requirements.txt`

+Once everything is set up, you can simply run `python main.py` to load up the application GUI.

 ## Bibtex

 If you find this work and code useful, please cite our publication in your work: